The HCC Sandstone environment is a GUI interface to the Crane cluster featuring a file browser, text editor, web terminal and SLURM script helper,

 Upon login, you will land at the File Browser.

-The file broswer allows you to view, access, and transfer files on Crane.
+The file browser allows you to view, access, and transfer files on Crane.
 On the left side you will have your available spaces, both your home and work directories.
-In the upper right, you have buttons to upload files, create a file, and create a directory.
+In the upper right of the page, you have buttons to upload files, create a file, and create a directory.

-Clicking on either will change your current directory to either your home or work directory and display your user/group usage and quotas.
-You can navigate directories by clicking through them.
+Clicking on either box under “My Spaces” will change your current directory to either your home or work directory and display your user/group usage and quotas.
+You can then navigate directories by clicking through them in a similar manner as you would with Windows or MacOS.

 Clicking on a file or directory will bring up some options such as the permissions and actions to do such as editing the file, duplicating or moving it, deleting it, and downloading it.